 After an accident, there are typically two paths you can pursue to secure compensation.
-You can file an insurance claim against the at-fault party, if your accident qualifies under an insurance policy.
+You can file an insurance claim against the at-fault party if your accident qualifies under an insurance policy.
 You can also pursue a personal injury lawsuit against him or her in civil court.

 A settlement is a pre-trial resolution that can occur in both the insurance and trial processes.
 You and the at-fault party may reach a settlement at any time before your lawsuit goes to court, or the insurance company may offer a settlement during your claim.
 When you create a settlement agreement, the document will usually include information about how soon the defendant will need to pay the settlement and what would happen if he or she does not pay.

 If your case ends in a trial verdict, the court will set the guidelines regarding how and when a defendant must pay.
-The defendant does have the right to file an appeal, but the state of California does not impose a waiting period for collecting on a judgement in civil cases.
-You have the right to collect the judgement immediately as long as your case meets the following criteria.
+The defendant does have the right to file an appeal, but the state of California does not impose a waiting period for collecting on a judgment in civil cases.
+You have the right to collect the judgment immediately as long as your case meets the following criteria.

 What Happens If the Defendant Does Not Pay?

 However, in cases where no insurance company is involved and the defendant is financially responsible, he or she may refuse to pay the award or be unable to afford it.
-In these situations, you have several legal options available to collect on this judgement.
+In these situations, you have several legal options available to collect on this judgment.

 - You can design a monthly payment plan with the at-fault party that includes details on due dates, grace periods, interest accruals, and where and how the defendant should pay.
 You can create this agreement with the defendant or ask the court to establish it.